proversity-org/jupyter-server/README.md

 #### Future automated deployments
 In future this project will perform the following automatically in a deployment script:

+-- Need to create a overrides.cfg file that will be turned into ENV during the deploy process.
+-- Add the EFS CLI for creating a new file system on first deploy.
+-- Dockerrun.aws.json and the .ebextension will both need to use ENV vars.
+-- Configuration options should be passed to the deployment process as ENV vars.
+-- Congfiguration options should be separate from the repo

 1. Check AWS CLI & EB CLI installed, and credentials exist.
 2. Check status of container registry in Oregon (us-west-2).